A racing champion

 Confronted with drought, predators, competing males, he always manages to get by.
 Over the years, he has led without fail and damage the small harem he has patiently built.

 But in the end, is it just luck or is this zebra just more cautious, skillful and smart than the others?

 Vauban is probably the best military architect and engineer in History.

 Endlessly copied around the world, his unique system of fortifications protected France from invasions, making Louis XIV the most powerful monarch of his time.

-The Vauban system consisted in an iron belt of 180 fortresses scattered around the country, each of them rivalling in technical ingenuity.
+The Vauban system consisted of an iron belt of 180 fortresses scattered around the country, each of them rivaling in technical ingenuity.